MooseMagnet/DeliciousPubSub/README.md

 There's another public function, `dispatchMessages()`, which will be explained later...

 When a PubSub object is deinitialized, all of it's handlers are removed.
-This releases references to the closures and any enclosed
+This releases references to the closures.

 ## Usage